amydeng2000/my-website/content/home/accomplishments.md

   url = ""
   date_start = "2020-04-01"
   date_end = ""
+  description = """
-  description = "An in-depth industry deep dive into the no-code space in China
+  An in-depth industry deep dive into the no-code space in China
-  * Interview summaries with top no code aPaas and "Airtable" players in China, including <a href="https://www.clickpaas.com/">ClickPaas</a>, ActionSoft, Qingliu, HIPA, Treelabs, and Lark.
+  * Interview summaries with top no code aPaas and "Airtable" players in China, including <a href="https://www.clickpaas.com/">ClickPaas</a>, <a href="https://www.actionsoft.com.cn/">ActionSoft</a>, <a href="https://qingflow.com/">QingFlow</a>, <a href="https://hipacloud.com/">HIPA</a>, Treelabs, and Lark.
-  "
+  """